fastrgv/RufasCube/README.md

 ## Build instructions for RufasCube:

 Three [pre-compiled] binary executables are provided, one for Windows, one for gnu/linux and one for OSX.
 The linux binary, rufascube_gnu, is intended to run in the presence of the directory "libs", which contains some dynamically loaded libraries that can be, but need not be present on a target system:
-SDL2, SFML, FLAC, ogg, vorbis, & openal.
+GLFW, SFML, FLAC, ogg, vorbis, & openal.

 No Makefile is provided, but build scripts are used;  and due to a recent script change, a linux build machine need not have a C++ compiler installed.
 Only GNAT is required.